Ronaldmtt/Banco_Imagem_OAZ/replit.md

    - Persistent across deployments

 ## Recent Changes
-- **2025-12-04**: Batch Upload System for 1M+ Images
+- **2025-12-04**: Smart Batch Upload System with SKU Matching
-  - Migrated database from SQLite to PostgreSQL for scalability
-  - New BatchUpload and BatchItem models for tracking batch processing
-  - Upload via ZIP file or multiple files (SKU = filename)
+  - Primary: Match SKU (filename) with CarteiraCompras data
+  - Secondary: Images without match marked "Pendente Análise IA" for future AI fallback
+  - No automatic API calls during batch processing (API is fallback only)
+  - Metadata extraction: description, color, category, subcategory from Carteira
+  - Auto-update CarteiraCompras status_foto to "Com Foto" on match
   - ThreadPoolExecutor with 5 parallel workers
-  - AI analysis with automatic retry (3 attempts, exponential backoff)
   - Real-time progress dashboard with polling
-  - Optimized indexes for 1M+ records (sku, status, collection, brand, upload_date)
+  - Optimized indexes for 1M+ records
   - New routes: /batch, /batch/new, /batch/<id>, /batch/<id>/status

+- **2025-12-04**: PostgreSQL Migration & Object Storage
+  - Migrated database from SQLite to PostgreSQL for scalability
+  - New BatchUpload and BatchItem models for tracking batch processing
+  - All uploads go directly to Replit Object Storage (no local files)
+  - Route /storage/<path> serves images from cloud storage

 - **2025-12-04**: Object Storage Integration (Mandatory)
   - All uploads now go directly to Replit Object Storage (no local files)